Unusual Adventures in Turkey That You Must Bookmark: Hidden Gems & Offbeat Experiences

 Vendors will hand you a flower “for free,” but once it’s in your hand, they’ll demand payment.
 It’s cheeky, but it’s all part of the lively market culture!
 The moment you accept that “free” flower, be ready to haggle or give it back.

 This is most common in the Flower Market near the Spice Bazaar.
-To get there, take the tram to Eminönü
+To get there, take the tram to Eminönü and walk towards the market.
+Expect a bustling, colourful market filled with flowers, pigeons, and energetic vendors.
+If you’re not interested in actually buying, just avoid taking anything that’s handed to you, no matter how insistent they are.

 c) The Golden Shoe-Shiner Scam

 This guy will “accidentally” drop his brush in front of you, and when you pick it up, he offers to shine your shoes for free as thanks.
-Once he’s done, he’ll ask for a tip—a shiny trick for a shiny shoe.
+Once he’s done, he’ll ask for a tip - a shiny trick for a shiny shoe.

 It’s a quick and efficient shoe-shine experience with a bit of street-side banter.
 It’s more amusing than threatening, and the guy does do a good job!
 This can happen anywhere in Istanbul, particularly around Taksim Square or Istiklal Street.